- 1 What Can Filing Chapter 13 Allow You To Do?:

-The goal of most any personal bankruptcy is to discharge your existing debts by repaying all or a portion of your debts, and allow you a *fresh start* on your finances.
+The goal of most any personal Chapter 13 bankruptcy is to discharge your existing debts by repaying all or a portion of your debts, and allow you a *fresh start* on your finances.
 In other words, once your discharge is granted, you no longer need to repay the debts that were incurred before you filed your bankruptcy.

 Assuming you need to file a bankruptcy, the only way to determine which Chapter to file under is to first compare your options under the other available Chapters and be sure you have consulted with an experienced bankruptcy attorney to properly analyze your options.